-This tsunami inundation map displays the output of computer models representing the two selected tsunami scenarios: Alaska M9.2 (1964) and the Alaska Maximum.
-All tsunami simulations were run assuming that prevailing tide was static (no flow) and equal to Mean Higher High Water (MHHW) tide; MHHW is defined as the average height of the higher high tides observed over an 18-year period at the Astoria tide gauge (NOAA Station 9739040).
+This tsunami inundation map displays the output of computer models representing the two selected tsunami scenarios: Alaska M9.2 (1964) that prevailing tide was static (no flow) and equal to Mean Higher High Water (MHHW) tide; MHHW is defined as the average height of the higher high tides observed over an 18-year period at the Port Orford tide gauge.
 The map legend depicts the respective amounts of deformation and the earthquake magnitude for these two scenarios.
 Figure 3 shows the cumulative number of buildings inundated within the map area.

 The computer simulation model output is provided to DOGAMI as millions of points with values that indicate whether the location of each point is wet or dry.
 These points are converted to wet and dry contour lines that form the extent of inundation.
 The transition area between the wet and dry contour lines is termed the Wet/Dry Zone, which equates to the amount of error in the model when determining the maximum inundation for each scenario.
-Only the Alaska Maximum Wet/Dry Zone

-Time Series Graphs and Wave Elevation Profiles.
-In addition to the tsunami scenarios, the computer model produces time series data for "gauge" locations in the area.
-These points are simulated gauge stations that record the time, in seconds, of the tsunami wave arrival and the wave height observed.
-It is especially noteworthy that the greatest wave height and velocity observed are not necessarily associated with the first tsunami wave to arrive onshore.
-Therefore evacuees should not assume that the tsunami event is over until the proper authorities have sounded the all-clear at the end of the evacuation.
-Figure 4 depicts the tsunami waves as they arrive at a simulated gauge station.
-Figure 5 depicts the overall wave height and inundation extent for the two scenarios at the profile locations shown on this map.
+Only the Alaska Maximum Wet/Dry Zone at Reedsport, 11 feet at Brookings, and 14 feet at Coos Bay (Witter and tsunami scenarios, the computer model produces time series data for "gauge" locations in the area.
+These points are simulated gauge stations that record the time, in seconds, of the tsunami wave arrival and the height and velocity observed are not necessarily associated with the first tsunami wave to arrive onshore.
+Therefore evacuees should not assume

-This map also shows the regulatory tsunami inundation line (Oregon Revised Statutes 455.446 and 455.447), commonly known as the Senate Bill 379 line.
-Senate Bill 379 (1995) instructed DOGAMI to establish the area of expected tsunami inundation based on scientific evidence and tsunami modeling in order to prohibit the construction of new essential and special occupancy structures in this tsunami inundation zone
+Revised Statutes 455.446 and 455.447), commonly known as the Senate Bill 379 line.
+Senate Bill 379 (1995) instructed DOGAMI to establish the